 Finally, add some laundry storage containers and decorative touches to make your room sparkle.

 Thanks for writing in, Heather.
-Be sure to keep us updated on your laundry room progress!
+I hope these small laundry room ideas help.
+Be sure to keep us updated on your progress!

 Have a great weekend!